kaidawe/documentation/API/model-function/upload-model.md

 The rest of the parameters in the body are optional.

 > ### Example request
->   The first request of upload-model gets a presigned-url to upload the file too
+>   The first request of upload-model gets a presigned url to upload the file too
 >
 >    ```{r, tidy=FALSE, eval=FALSE, highlight=FALSE }
 >     // Request Presigned URL (PART ONE)